 Whoever sold us the idea that the best way to teach children about the world was to isolate them from it and provide direct step-by-step instruction without real world context, must have been one persuasive human being.
-It’s madness.
+It’s outrageous!
 Yet you probably either believe it now or did at one time or another, right?
 And if you try to tell someone differently then there’s not many that will believe you.
 School is necessary!
 And yet, if you’re lucky enough to watch a child learn without school you’ll soon realise that it’s really really not.

 Miss 7: I think it costs $2.70, so if I give them $3 will that be enough?